gitter-badger/ili-codes.github.io/README.md

 ### Info
 The website is hosted by and made with GitHub Pages.
 My personal website is hosted with Weebly and has a custom URL thanks to http://freedns.afraid.org.
 I used my HTML skillz (lol 1337speak) to make the theme show a menu.

+### Subpages (project pages)
+AppleScript-Utils (aka Do It!) - http://ili-codes.github.io/applescript-utils/

+that's it for now.

 ### So I wanna visit it.
 Where do I go?
 http://ili-codes.github.io